Absulit/points/README.md

 POINTS is a library that uses WebGPU and allows you to create shaders without worrying too much about the setup.

-You can code freely without the use of any support module (effects, noise, image, math) or you can use them and have a little bit less of code in the shader.
+You can code freely without the use of any provided support module (effects, noise, image, math) or you can use them and have a little bit less of code in the shader.
 You can of course create your own modules and import them in the same way.

 # Examples